Naval Submarine Base Kings Bay: Anti-War Protest

 On April 4, 2018, seven anti-war activists were arrested after breaking into the naval base and committing acts of vandalism after recording themselves dumping fake-blood on the ground while holding banners, spray painting anti-war and anti-nuclear slogans on facility walls and destroying equipment.
 The activists, calling themselves the Kings Bay Plowshares 7, were found guilty of three felonies and one misdemeanor.
-They are currently awaiting sentencing, where they could face up to 25 years in prison.

 Major Commands at Kings Bay

 Submarine Group 10

-Submarine Group 10 was commissioned January 1, 1989, and is the senior commander at Kings Bay.
+Submarine Group 10 was commissioned January 1, 1989, and is the senior command at Kings Bay.
 Group 10 is a subordinate command to Commander Submarine Force U.S. Atlantic Fleet.
 It exercises command over various commands and units assigned, including operational and administrative control of the Ohio-class submarines based at Submarine Base Kings Bay.

 Group 10 is the local coordinating authority for all matters assigned by the submarine force commander and exercises direct control over the administration and training of submarine offcrews at Kings Bay.
 Specifically included in these responsibilities are the proper integration and coordination of the facilities dedicated to training support of the Trident system.